ShyLionTjmn/mygittips/README.txt

 == testing ssh with github ==
+ssh -T git@github.com
+It will use default ssh id file, wich should match public key, uploaded to github.com use ssh-agent for frequent pushes

 == Preparing to publish code to github ==
 Create new repository on github site